andreavfh/andreavfh/README.md

 <h2 align="center">
-Hi, my name is Fer 👋
+Developer.
+Thinker.
+Doer. 🎨

 </h2>

 <p align="center">
-I am a Software Architect and Gameplay Systems Engineer with 7 years of experience in software development and 5 years in DevOps, specializing in backend architecture, performance optimization, and distributed resource management.
+I am a Software Architect and Developer with 8 years of experience developing code solutions & and 5 years in DevOps, specializing in backend architecture, performance optimization, and distributed resource management.
 My work is deeply rooted in open-source technologies and scalable system design.

  </p>